withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ### withdraw

-Withdraw all available funds to the caller if withdraws are allowed and the caller has a contribution balance (failed), or a yield balance (funded)
+Withdraw all available funds to the caller if withdraws are allowed and the caller has a contribution balance (campaign failed), or a yield balance (campaign succeeded)
 #### Events
 - Emits a {Withdraw} event with amount = the amount withdrawn